Víctor Merino: San Salvador FC

 At San Salvador FC, Merino began to excel and mature as a player.
 He was arguably the team's driving force in attack and helped them win the Clausura 2003 title, scoring one of their three goals at the final against Luis Ángel Firpo.

 Luis Ángel Firpo

 His great form saw him not only be selected into the national team, but also saw him gain the attention of another one of El Salvador's larger clubs in Luis Ángel Firpo, whom he signed for the following tournament after his title win with San Salvador FC.
 Here Merino continued to impress and was seen as one of the country's best creative attacking midfielders.
 Unfortunately for Merino, he suffered an injury in the Clausura 2005 and upon his return found it difficult to return to the high level of play that he had held for many years.
-Although he still produced moments of brilliance, he was not as consistent and he also failed to at times, play as part of a team.
+Although he still produced moments of brilliance, he was not as consistent and he also failed to play as part of a team at times.